nileshhshinde29/MERN_stack_notes/Backend/mongodb.md

 - If primary node fails then. one of the secondary node automatically becomes a primary node.

 ## Sharding:
-- It devides data across multiple servers to distubute storage and workload. for horizontal scaling.
+- It divides data across multiple servers to distribute storage and workload. for horizontal scaling.
-- It is achived by devides data in the form of chunk on the basis of shad key.
+- It is achieved by divides data in the form of chunk on the basis of shad key.
 - Each shard store subset of data.

-##  What is meant by _id fiels in Mongodb?
+##  What is meant by _id fields in Mongodb?
 - It special field in every document, and it serves as primary key.
 - It is used to uniquely identify document.
-- Mongodb automatically ganarated this field when haven't provided.
+- Mongodb automatically generated this field when haven't provided.

 ## How does mongodb creates ObjectID field?
 - **Timestamp**: first 4 bytes of id is represent timestamp.
-- **Machine identifier**: next 3 bytes represents identifier of machine on which it genarated.
+- **Machine identifier**: next 3 bytes represents identifier of machine on which it generated.
 - **Process Identifier**: Next 2 bytes are represents a process itentifies who genarates objectId.
-- **Counter**: final 3 bytes represents counter vakue, which is increamented for each objectId creation.
+- **Counter**: final 3 bytes represents counter value, which is incremented for each objectId creation.

 ## What is the role of profiler in MongoDB ?
 - It collects all detailed information about database commands exicuting agains current monodb instance.